Project-Pandora-Game/pandora-assets/CONTRIBUTING.md

 Authors can choose from the following policies for their assets:
 - `Free to use`
-  - The author allows anyone to reuse any part of this asset without any more consent needed from them.
+  - The author allows anyone to reuse any part of this asset without further consent needed from them.
   - Note that licensing restrictions (for example, the requirement not to modify the images themselves) may still restrict usage.
 - `Ask first`
   - The author requests to be asked before any part of this asset is reused for other assets.